 IVA firms are not all the same

-This problem wouldn’t be important if the IVA and the level of service you end up with are all the same whichever firm organises it.
-A Debt Relief Order is a standard product: it doesn’t change whoever sets it up, so the only thing you need to choose is if you would prefer face-to-face or phone advice.
+This problem wouldn’t be important if the IVA and sort of service you end up with are the same whichever firm you use.

-IVAs aren’t like that at all.
-These are long term commitments that can go wrong.
+But IVAs aren’t like that.
+They are long-term commitments can go wrong.
 Even if everything goes well in your life, you will be having annual reviews.
-If you have unexpected expenses or reductions in income, you are going to need to be talking to your IVA firm about what your options are.
+If you have unexpected expenses or reductions in income, you are going have to talk to your IVA firm about what your options are.

-- Failure rate Anecdotally some IVA firms have a failure rate of less than 15%.
+Anecdotally some IVA firms have a failure rate of less than 15%.
 Other have more than 30%.
-This is a key fact for you to know, so why can’t these be published?
+It’s obvious which firm you would prefer to use!

 Does it make that much of a difference?

-Yes it does!
-Some firms are simply better than others – they won’t propose IVAs that have little chance of succeeding and they put more effort into working with a debtor during an IVA to try to prevent it failing if things start to go wrong.
-Contact and support early on can make a huge difference to whether an IVA succeeds.
+Some firms are simply better than others – they won’t propose IVAs that have little chance of succeeding and they put more effort into working with you during an IVA to try to prevent it failing if things start to go wrong.
+Contact and support early on can make a huge difference to whether your IVA succeeds.